awakzdev/kubernetes-docs/eks/README.md

 # EKS on Terraform

-This Terraform repository provisions an Amazon EKS cluster and associated resources in your AWS account.
+This Terraform code provisions an Amazon EKS cluster and associated resources in your AWS account.

 1. Creates an IAM role for the VPC CNI IRSA, which is a Kubernetes addon that assigns IP addresses to nodes in the cluster.
 2. Creates an IAM role for the Workload Identity Federation using the aws_iam_role data source.
 This is used to authenticate Kubernetes service accounts within the EKS cluster.